CCDirectLink/CLS/proposals/1/standardLibrary.md

 #### Class names

-All standard libary APIs must only be accessable through a `ccmod` object.
+All standard libary APIs must only define access through a `ccmod` object.
 As such the naming should consider using simple names as class names.
+Note that an implementation may allow additional non-standard access methods.

 Requirement:
 * A name must be written in camelCase.